kempisabelmaddie/IoT_PolyU/newfolder/README.md

 ### Project Setup
 1) Go to the folder and find the file "IFTTT_SetUp.md", or open the file by clicking this link: <br/><https://github.com/kempisabelmaddie/IoT_PolyU/blob/main/newfolder/IFTTT_SetUp.md>
 2) Go to the folder and find the file "M5Burner_SetUp.md", or open the file by clicking this link: <br/> <https://github.com/kempisabelmaddie/IoT_PolyU/blob/main/newfolder/M5Burner_SetUp.md>
-3) Go to the folder and find the file "UIFlow_SetUp.md", or open the file by clicking this link: <br/><https://github.com/kempisabelmaddie/IoT_PolyU/blob/main/newfolder/UIFlow_SetUp.md>
-4) Go to the folder and find the file "TempSensor_SetUp.md", or open the file by clicking this link: <br/><https://github.com/kempisabelmaddie/IoT_PolyU/blob/main/newfolder/TempSensor_SetUp.md>
+3) Go to the folder and find the file "TempSensor_SetUp.md", or open the file by clicking this link: <br/><https://github.com/kempisabelmaddie/IoT_PolyU/blob/main/newfolder/TempSensor_SetUp.md>
-5) Go to the folder and find the file "Thingsboard_SetUp.md", or open the file by clicking this link: <br/><https://github.com/kempisabelmaddie/IoT_PolyU/blob/main/newfolder/Thingsboard_SetUp.md>
-6) Go to the folder and find the file "Demo.md", or open the file by clicking this link: <br/><https://github.com/kempisabelmaddie/IoT_PolyU/blob/main/newfolder/Demo.md>
-7) Go to the folder and find the file "Code_Explanation.md", or open the file by clicking this link: <br/><https://github.com/kempisabelmaddie/IoT_PolyU/blob/main/newfolder/Code_Explanation.md>
-###